zeyad2712/ThreeDos-Task/README.md

 #### Forgot Password Flow
 1. On the login page, click "Forgot your password?"
-2. Enter your email address
+2. Enter your email address and click "Send OTP"
 3. Check your email for the OTP code
-4. Enter the 6-digit OTP code
+4. Enter the 6-digit OTP code and click "Verify OTP"
-5. Upon verification, you can reset your password
+5. Upon verification, set your new password
+6. Click "Reset Password" to complete the process

 #### Profile Management
-1. View your account information
+1. View your enhanced account information with beautiful animations
-2. Change your password using the "Change Password" button
+2. Update your profile name using the "Update Profile" button
+3. View security information and account statistics
-3. Logout when finished
+4. Logout when finished

 ## Technologies Used

 - **HTML5**: Semantic markup and form elements
-- **CSS3**: Custom styling with CSS variables and animations
+- **CSS3**: Advanced styling with CSS custom properties, glass-morphism effects, and smooth animations
-- **JavaScript (ES6+)**: Modern JavaScript with async/await
+- **JavaScript (ES6+)**: Modern JavaScript with async/await, Intersection Observer API
-- **Bootstrap 5**: Responsive framework and components
+- **Bootstrap 5**: Responsive framework with custom enhancements
-- **Font Awesome**: Icons and visual elements
+- **Font Awesome**: Comprehensive icon library for visual elements
-- **jQuery**: DOM manipulation and event handling
+- **jQuery**: DOM manipulation, AJAX calls, and event handling
+- **CSS Animations**: Keyframe animations, transitions, and micro-interactions

 ## Browser Support